gohugoio/hugo/content/en/contribute/development.md

 passes.

 ### Formatting

-The Go code styleguide maybe is opinionated but it ensures that the codebase looks the same, regardless who wrote the code.
+The Go code style guide maybe is opinionated but it ensures that the codebase looks the same, regardless who wrote the code.
 Go comes with its own formatting tool.
-Let's apply the styleguide to our additions:
+Let's apply the style guide to our additions:

 ```
 mage fmt